Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Abstract

 \section{Abstract}

-Let $(W,S)$ be an affine Coxeter system of type $\widetilde{B}$ or $\widetilde{D}$ and $\TL(W)$ the corresponding generalized Temperley-Lieb algebra.
-In this paper we define an infinite dimensional associative algebra made of decorated diagrams that is isomorphic to $\TL(W)$.
+Let $(W,S)$ be an affine Coxeter system of type $\Gamma$, with $\Gamma$ equal to $\widetilde{D}$ or $\widetilde{B}$, and $\TL(\Gamma)$ the corresponding generalized Temperley--Lieb algebra.
+In this paper we define an infinite dimensional associative algebra made of decorated diagrams that is isomorphic to $\TL(\Gamma)$.
 Moreover, we describe an explicit basis for such an algebra consisting of special decorated diagrams that we call admissible.
-Such basis is in bijective correspondence with the classical monomial basis of the generalized Temperley-Lieb algebra indexed by the fully commutative elements of $W$.
+Such basis is in bijective correspondence with the classical monomial basis of the generalized Temperley--Lieb algebra indexed by the fully commutative elements of $W$.